wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.4.5.1 =
+Important bugfix for admin list bug that can delete all records on the page if you delete a record

+= 1.4.5 =
+Several minor issues fixed, database update code ensures the database is in sync, pagination issues solved, improvements to pdb-list-detailed template

+= 1.4.4 =
+General bugfix and UI enhancement release including improvements to the single record display

+= 1.4.2 =
+Bugfix addressing several issues, including image display, signup form validation problems, and multi-page searches and sorts on lists.

 = 1.4 =
 Major upgrade with improvements across the board, many new features.
 NOTICE: Display changes could occur, check all pages using the plugin after upgrading.